FIBA U20 EuroBasket

-The FIBA U20 EuroBasket, formerly the FIBA U20 European Championship, and originally the European Championship for Men '22 and Under is an annual men's youth basketball competition contested by the under-20 national teams from FIBA Europe.
-The current champions are Italy.
+The FIBA U20 EuroBasket, formerly the FIBA U20 European Championship, and originally the European Championship for Men '22 and Under', is an annual youth basketball competition contested by the under-20 men's national teams from FIBA Europe.

 The inaugural tournament was in 1992, and was originally an under-22 aged competition from 1992 until 1998.
 The event was held biennially until 2004, and has been played every year since 2005.

 The competition uses a promotion and relegation system to determine new qualifiers for each edition.
 The bottom three teams from Division A are relegated, while the top three teams from Division B are promoted.
-The current champions of Division B are Latvia.